NAMC YS-11: End of production

 In addition, any requests for a reduction in sales price or delayed payments by airlines had to be reviewed by governmental organizations like the Ministry of Finance or the Ministry of International Trade and Industry.
 It was said that there were many instances of contracts that could not be concluded due to the absence of the various ministry's approval.

 By 1994, 112 YS-11s remained in service; the lengthy service life of the type, despite the short manufacturing lifespan, has been hailed by some officials as evidence of the type being successful in some respect.
 The YS-11 was slowly phased out by Japanese airlines up until the early 2000s, at which point the withdrawal rate spiked in response to new directives issued by the Ministry of Land, Infrastructure, Transport and Tourism that required all commercial aircraft in Japan to be fitted with a Traffic Collision Avoidance System (TCAS); any aircraft lacking TCAS were forced to cease operations at the end of 2006.
 Reportedly, equipping a YS-11 with TCAS had been estimated as costing around ¥100 million (about US$1 million), such a refit was deemed economically unsound.
 Those aircraft that remained in a flight-worthy condition were typically sold to foreign companies.
 On 30 September 2006, Japan Air Commuter Flight 3806 marked the final flight of a YS-11 within Japan's commercial aviation industry.

 In 2007, the YS-11 was added to the Mechanical Engineering Heritage of Japan as item number 13.
 As of 2014, fifteen were operated by the Japanese military, and two in Mexico.
 As of 2017, only eight remained in service with the Japan Air Self-Defense Force, which were being used for flight checks and other ancillary purposes.
 As of August 2020, two aircraft remain in commercial service in South America and Africa.
-As of March 2021, the Japan Air Self-Defense Force retires the YS-11 after 57 years of service.
+As of March 2021, the Japan Air Self-Defense Force retired the YS-11 after 57 years of service.